Skip to Main

 Professor

 Andrew R. Zinn, M.D., Ph.D., is an alumnus of the UT Southwestern MSTP.
-He did residency training in Internal Medicine at Massachusetts General Hospital and completed a postdoctoral fellowship in human genetics at the Whitehead Institute before returning to UTSW in 1993 to join the faculty of the McDermott Center for Human Growth and Development and the Department of Internal Medicine.
-Dr. Zinn maintained an NIH-funded laboratory for nearly 25 years, studying the genetic basis of human sex chromosome abnormalities and miscellaneous Mendelian diseases.
-His genetic research is best known for discoveries of mutations in the SIM1 gene causing severe obesity and in the POLA1 gene causing X-linked reticulate pigmentary disorder, a rare autoinflammatory disease.
-He has been director of the UTSW MSTP since 2008 and Dean of UT Southwestern Graduate School of Biomedical Sciences since 2013.
+He did residency training in Internal Medicine at Massachusetts General Hospital and completed a postdoctoral fellowship in human genetics at the Whitehead Institute before returning to UTSW in 1993.
+Dr. Zinn maintained an NIH-funded laboratory for nearly 25 years studying the genetic basis of human sex chromosome abnormalities and Mendelian diseases.
+He served as director of the UTSW MSTP between 2008 and 2025, and as Dean of the UT Southwestern Graduate School of Biomedical Sciences since 2013.

 Director Emeritus